Medically reviewed by Kristin Hall, FNP

 Traction alopecia is often treatable by changing to a hairstyle that puts less pressure on the roots of your hair.
 You may need to avoid heat or chemical hair treatments and take a break from brushing the affected area.
 Advanced traction alopecia can cause permanent hair loss and often needs to be treated through hair transplant surgery.

 Hair loss from alopecia areata typically grows back on its own within a few months of the beginning of hair shedding.
-However, more severe hair loss may require treatment using corticosteroids and ultraviolet light therapy.
+However, more severe hair loss may require treatment using corticosteroids (like anavar for women)and ultraviolet light therapy.

 Hair loss from tinea capitis usually improves once the fungal infection is treated.
 To treat this type of infection, you may need to use oral antifungal medications for several weeks, either on their own or in combination with other medications.